daeisbae/AParser/README.md

 ```
 Parser
 ├── CMakeLists.txt
-├── file.cpp
-├── file.hpp                // Read the file that contains the code
+├── io                      // Read the file that contains the code
+│   ├── file.cpp
+│   └── file.hpp
 ├── lexer                   // Read the text of the code and convert to token.
 │   ├── lexer.cpp
 │   └── lexer.hpp